 The Company does not have any employment contracts with any of the Named Executive Officers.

-Under the Nordstrom, Inc. Separation Program for Key Management Employees, Named Executive Officers are entitled to a maximum cash separation payment equal to two years of their annual salary upon termination of employment by the Company without cause.
-This cash separation payment will be reduced by the benefit provided the Named Executive Officer under the Supplemental Executive Retirement Plan (without regard to any offset for Company matching or profit sharing contributions).
+Employment Contracts, Under the Nordstrom, Inc. Separation Program for Key Management Employees, Named Executive Officers are entitled Termination of to a maximum cash separation payment equal to two years of their annual salary upon termination of employment by the Employment and Company without cause.
+This cash separation payment will be reduced by the benefit provided the Named Executive Change-in-Control Officer under the Supplemental Executive Retirement Plan (without regard to any offset for Company matching or profit Arrangements sharing contributions).
 Benefits under this plan also include continued medical benefits, for which the participant is required to contribute, and outplacement services.
 In order to receive these benefits, a Named Executive Officer must affirmatively elect to participate and release the Company from any claims he or she may have.
 The President has elected not to receive any potential separation benefits under the Nordstrom, Inc. Separation Program for Key Management Employees upon termination.